top of page

 Do I need any checks if I want to volunteer?

 On our volunteer application form we ask for details of 2 x referees, whom we contact to check the suitability of our volunteers.
 These checks are undertaken every 3 years.
-We also undertake DBS checks for our project staff.
+We also undertake DBS checks for our Project Staff and Overnight volunteers.

 If you have any other questions, please don't hesitate to get in touch.